- 36. Guimaras Smallest Plaza (Smallest Plaza in the Philippines)

 Malls are go-to spots not just for locals in the Philippines, but also international travelers.
 In Philippine malls, you can shop, dine, have fun and find almost everything in these large, fully air-conditioned spaces.
 Metro Manila is home to some of the biggest malls in the world like SM Megamall and SM Mall of Asia.

 But the title for the largest mall in the Philippines goes to SM City North Edsa, which is also the 8th largest in the world.
 SM City North is situated along North Avenue corner EDSA, Quezon City.
 It boasts a total floor area of 498,000 sqm and offers convenient and easy access to the MRT train line.
 SM North Edsa's main amenities include an amusement center, a bowling alley, a bingo hall, an IMAX cinema, and a sky garden.

-Stretching to about 2.16 kilometers long, San Juanico is presently the longest bridge in the Philippines.
-This iconic structure links Leyte and Samar Islands.
-It has two lanes and connects specifically to Tacloban City (Leyte) and Santa Rita City (Samar).
+The 2.16 kilometers long San Juanico Bridge that links Leyte and Samar Islands used to hold the title of the longest bridge in the Philippines since 1973.
+One of the top Leyte tourist spots, it has two lanes and connects specifically to Tacloban City (Leyte) and Santa Rita City (Samar).

-However, San Juanico may not hold on to the longest bridge title for much longer.
-The Panguil Bay Bridge in Tangub City is underway and this bridge is set to be 3.16 kilometers long.
-The 8.5-kilometer Cebu-Cordova Link Expressway (CCLEX) that connects Cebu City and Cordova is also nearing completion.
+The Panguil Bay Bridge in Tangub City is underway and this bridge is set to be 3.16 kilometers long and will beat San Juanico in second place once it's completed.
 Another notable road structure in the country is the Metro Manila Skyway, one of the longest elevated expressways in Asia.